graalvm/vscode-extensions/graalvm/index.md

 The application you create from scratch or a Java project you open in VS Code will then run on GraalVM.
 Any application that runs on a JVM can run on GraalVM unmodified.

-To debug a Java application running on GraalVM, create a launch configuration:
+To debug a Java application running on GraalVM, first create a launch configuration:

 1. Open the file to be debugged or run.
-2. Switch to the Debug view by clicking on the "bug" icon in the left-hand side panel.
+2. Switch to the Debug view by clicking on the bug icon in the left-hand side panel.
 The newly opened window will suggest you create a _launch.json_ file.
 3. Select the **Java 8+** environment:

   ![Create Launch Configuration for Java](images/create_java_launch_configuration.png)